tttmmmyyyy/fixlang/Documentation.md

 ### Array

-`Std.Array` is the type of fixed-length array.
-This is a basic type in fix and used to construct `Std.Vector`, the type of variable-length array. `Std.Array` is a boxed type.
+`Std.Array` is the type of variable-length array. `Std.Array` is a boxed type.

 ### Structs